pytorch/tutorials/beginner_source/deeplabv3_on_android.rst

 Semantic image segmentation is a computer vision task that uses semantic labels to mark specific regions of an input image.
 The PyTorch semantic image segmentation `DeepLabV3 model <https://pytorch.org/hub/pytorch_vision_deeplabv3_resnet101>`_ can be used to label image regions with `20 semantic classes <http://host.robots.ox.ac.uk:8080/pascal/VOC/voc2007/segexamples/index.html>`_ including, for example, bicycle, bus, car, dog, and person.
 Image segmentation models can be very useful in applications such as autonomous driving and scene understanding.

 In this tutorial, we will provide a step-by-step guide on how to prepare and run the PyTorch DeepLabV3 model on Android, taking you from the beginning of having a model you may want to use on Android to the end of having a complete Android app using the model.
-We will also cover practical and general tips on how to check if your next favorable pre-trained PyTorch models can run on Android, and how to avoid pitfalls.
+We will also cover practical and general tips on how to check if your next favorable pretrained PyTorch models can run on Android, and how to avoid pitfalls.

-.. note:: Before going through this tutorial, you should check out `PyTorch Mobile for Android <https://pytorch.org/mobile/android/>`_ and give the PyTorch Android `HelloWorld <https://github.com/pytorch/android-demo-app/tree/master/HelloWorldApp>`_ example app a quick try.
+.. note:: Before going through this tutorial, you should check out `PyTorch Mobile for Android <https://pytorch.org/mobile/android/>`_ and give the PyTorch Android `Hello World <https://github.com/pytorch/android-demo-app/tree/master/HelloWorldApp>`_ example app a quick try.
 This tutorial will go beyond the image classification model, usually the first kind of model deployed on mobile.
-The complete code repo for this tutorial is available `here <https://github.com/pytorch/android-demo-app/tree/master/ImageSegmentation>`_.
+The complete code for this tutorial is available `here <https://github.com/pytorch/android-demo-app/tree/master/ImageSegmentation>`_.

 Learning Objectives
 -------------------